 - Access Log These files contain confidential information; therefore, any person reviewing these records must sign the log. - o IEP that was in effect for any term for which funding was claimed.
-Please use EASY IEPTM documents for all meetings. - Matrix of Services form that was in effect for any term for which a cost factor of 251 or higher was claimed.
-The Matrix of Services must match services that are indicated on the corresponding IEP. - Matrix of Services cost factor must match program code indicator on courses listed on the A10 Student Schedule panel in TERMS. - Documents, logs or some type of reporting format containing students' names, dates, and minutes served verifying that the services indicated on the IEP and Matrix of Services were provided. - o Referral packet initiated for initial eligibility for ESE services or for re-evaluation must include parent consent for evaluation. - o Reevaluation Plan initiated for re-evaluations that are required every three (3) years. - Re-evaluation process completed for student whose triennial evaluation is due during year audited.
-A completed evaluation means that all testing was completed and the appropriate staffing was conducted.
+Please use EdPlanTM documents for all meetings. - Matrix of Services form that was in effect for any term for which a cost factor of 251 or higher was claimed.
+The Matrix of Services must match services that are indicated on the corresponding IEP. - Matrix of Services cost factor must match program code indicator on courses listed on the A10 Student Schedule panel in TERMS. - Documents, logs or some type of reporting format containing students' names, dates, and minutes served verifying that the services indicated on the IEP and Matrix of Services were provided.
+Service providers must document student services indicated on the IEP in the Service Tracking Software Frontline or BASIS for Social Workers. - Referral packet initiated for initial eligibility for ESE services or for re-evaluation must include parent consent for evaluation. - o Re-evaluation Plan initiated for re-evaluations that are required every three (3) years. - Re-evaluation process completed for student whose triennial evaluation is due during year audited.
+A completed evaluation means that all testing was completed, and the appropriate staffing was conducted.